GithubArnavSharma/Data-Analysis-Projects/Suicide_Country_Project/README.md

 Despite the widely accepted myth that higher gun ownership is linked to higher suicide rate, there is only a small, insignificant ~11% positive correlation between the two falsely correlated variables.
 This is because suicidal people tend to find other ways to end their life if guns are hard to get.

 ![gunsu](https://user-images.githubusercontent.com/77365987/123035081-951e8c00-d39f-11eb-9602-87a01f23c2e9.png)

+The results of comparing the lack of relationship between seemingly correlated variables and suicide show that suicide is a very complicated topic that can't be explained simply with restrictions and the economic laws of a country.
+Instead, factors leading to suicide are deeprooted within the culture of a country, and the country's attitudes towards mental health.
+Therefore, countries that want to decrease their suicide rate should look towards changing specific parts of their country's culture rather than tackling the problem through harsher gun/alcohol conditions and economic changes.